Ian McCaskill: Career

-McCaskill joined the RAF in 1959 as part of his National Service and became an airman meteorologist, first in Scotland and then in Cyprus.
-He once joked that when he joined the RAF he was given a choice between Catering and Meteorology, he did not know what meteorology was but he knew he couldn't cook.
-He left the RAF in 1961 and joined the Met Office, working at Glasgow Prestwick Airport, Malta and Manchester.
+McCaskill joined the RAF in 1959 as part of his National Service and became an airman meteorologist through his background in science, first in Scotland with the RAF Meteorological Corps at RAF Kinloss and then at RAF Akrotiri in Cyprus.
+He once joked that when he joined the RAF he was given a choice between Catering and Meteorology, he did not know what meteorology was but he knew he could not cook.
+He left the RAF in 1961 when he was demobilised, and joined the Met Office, thinking a meteorological career would give him a secure career without more training.
+McCaskill was posted to Glasgow Prestwick Airport, Malta and the Manchester Weather Centre, producing long-range forecasts for aircraft.